Listen to Johnny Copeland on Bluesflac.

 2. Overview

-Bernard Allison is an American guitarist, singer, and songwriter associated with electric blues and blues rock.
-He began recording as a solo artist in the early 1990s and has maintained an international touring and recording career.
-Allison is the son of blues guitarist Luther Allison and has released multiple albums under his own name.
+Mike Zito is an American guitarist, singer, and songwriter associated with electric blues and blues rock.
+He began recording as a solo artist in the 2000s and has released numerous albums under his own name.
+Zito has also been active as a bandleader and collaborator and continues to record and tour internationally.

 3. Style and Genre (Established Terms Only)